ianlcurtis/github-copilotwith/README.md

 This is just an example, you should use your own understanding to create the best plan.
 You should be able to do this migration by using just the Java source code.
 ```

+## Debugging
+### AKS
+Use copilot to debug problems with apps running on AKS by installing the AKS MCP server.
+See [docs here](https://learn.microsoft.com/en-us/azure/developer/azure-mcp-server/tools/azure-aks) and [blog here](https://blog.aks.azure.com/2025/08/06/aks-mcp-server)

 ## Review and Remediation
 ### SonarQube